- Dr. Brian Abelson DC

 Quality

-Severity and quantity (including functional limitation.)
+Severity and quantity (including any functional limitations)

 Precipitating factors